witalosk/AutoVersionWriter/readme.md

 - Git

 ### Versioning Rule
-- Major.Minor.Patch
+- Major.Minor.Patch_Build
-  - Major - After the 100th digit of the number of commits
+  - Major - The count of major commits defined by major tag. (user defined)
-  - Minor - Number of commits in tens and ones
+  - Minor - Number of merging commits og pull requests.
-  - Patch - Build Count
+  - Patch - Number of commits in the current branch.
+  - Build - Number of builds in the current branch.

 ## Installation
 1. Open the Unity Package Manager